|

 Several reasons have been put forward for the use of mirror writing:

-In the age of Leonardo, people were naturally superstitious and children were normally forced to write using their right hands, so it is unusual to find someone from this period who was so openly a south-paw.
 When it comes to painting and drawing, Leonardo initially seems to have been ambidextrous, using whichever hand was most convenient.
 He gradually changed over to almost exclusively using his left hand.
 Leonardo's left-handedness has assisted greatly in identifying drawings which may be his.
 A right-handed artist instinctively shades with the lines going from the right down to the left, but a left-handed artist reverses this process.
-This can be clearly seen in Leonardo's Portrait of an Unknown Woman. |
+This can be clearly seen in Leonardo's Portrait of an Unknown Woman.